chiru-labs/ERC721A/docs/upgradeable.md

 ### Testnet / Mainnet

-We will use the Rinkeby testnet as an example.
+We will use the Goerli testnet as an example.

 Install the following packages if they are not already installed: